AlShakib/InternetSpeedMeter/README.md

 # ⇅ Internet Speed Meter

-A simple and minimal internet speed meter extension for Gnome Shell.
+A simple and minimal Internet Speed Meter extension for Gnome Shell.

 ## Table of Contents